GuidesRecipesAPI ReferenceChangelog

 TypeDescription

-BookInternal transfers between accounts on the platform.
-Typically used with a pre-funded account model.
-See Trade Process for details.
+bookInternal transfers between accounts on the platform.
+Used with the pre-funded account model.
+See Book transfers.

-CryptoCrypto withdrawals to pre-registered external wallets.
-Crypto deposits are not initiated from Cybrid, but transfers are created to record incoming deposits.
+cryptoCrypto withdrawals to pre-registered external wallets.
+Crypto deposits are not initiated from Cybrid; transfers are created to record incoming on-chain deposits.

 Where transfers fit in

-Transfers bookend the trading activity on the platform.
-Transfers follow this flow:
+Transfers bookend trading activity on the platform:

 Diagram showing the transfer flow: fund fiat account, trade, then withdraw crypto